-According to CAREDGE, the cost of maintaining a Cadillac will run you around $13,406 for the first ten years of services, and there is a 30.71% chance that your Cadillac will need at least one major repair (which includes anything over $500) during those ten years.
+According to CAREDGE, the cost of maintaining a Cadillac will run you around $13,406 for the first ten years of services.
+There is a 30.71% chance that your Cadillac will need at least one major repair (which includes anything over $500) during those ten years.

 That averages out to around $1,117 a year, which ranks the brand as the 3rd most expensive car to repair.
 Among the different models, the CTS and STS average the least annual maintenance, while the Escalade and Escalade EVS are the most expensive.